AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 * Helping maintain peg of agTokens in extreme market conditions, by incentivizing or disincentivizing borrowing
 * Accumulating surplus for veANGLE holders and the whole ANGLE ecosystem

-### Minting Fee
+### Mint Fee

 When users open a vault, they deposit collateral and can mint agTokens depending on the collateral ratio of the vault.
-At this point, they could be charged a minting fee that would increase their debt.
+At this point, they could be charged a mint fee that would increase their debt.
 This fee is set by governance, and will most likely be set to 0 at the beginning.

-As an example, if the minting fee is 1%, after minting 100 agTokens users would find themselves with 101 agTokens of debt.
+As an example, if the mint fee is 1%, after minting 100 agTokens users would find themselves with 101 agTokens of debt.

 ### Stability Fee